 - T-shirts: 2-4 (includes a t-shirt that can be used for exercise)

 - Shirts: 1-3

 - Shorts: 1-2 (includes a pair of shorts that can be used as swimwear and exercise)

 The last part to consider of your packing list is what gear to pack.
 We suggest you leave your electronic devices at home.
 This will make for better travel.
 Unfortunately, disconnecting is not always possible.

-- Headphones.
 There are many different headphone types to consider such as wireless, in-ear, on-ear, over-ear and noise cancelling.
 Be aware that some headphones leak sound and therefore are not appropriate in all settings.
 Bring an adapter for the headphone jack if you have an iPhone 7.
-Brands to consider include: Apple AirPods, Beats Solo3, Bose QuietComfort 35, Grado SR80e, Sennheiser HD 598, Sony MDR1000X and 1MORE Triple Driver.
+Headphones to consider include: Apple AirPods, Beats Solo3, Bose QuietComfort 35, Grado SR80e, Sennheiser HD 598, Sony MDR1000X and 1MORE Triple Driver.

 A portable charger is useful for everyday carry and travel.
 Avoid the need to constantly look for a power outlet.
 You will need to consider the tradeoff between portability and capacity.
 The more capacity you need, the greater the size and weight of the charger.
 Brands to consider include: Anker, such as the PowerCore 5000, PowerCore 10000 and PowerCore 20100, and Mophie, such as the powerstation, powerstation XL and powerstation XXL.

 You may need an adapter plug in order to charge your electronics when you travel abroad.
 An adapter plug makes it possible to plug your device into different types of power outlets.
 Note, an adapter plug does not convert electrical output current and voltage.
 Check your device's label to determine if you also need a voltage converter.